 New road and utility infrastructure has been provided to the site including junction improvements to Hadrian Road and Buddle Street and a new, stronger bridge at Benton Way.
 Extensive demolition has also been completed to provide cleared development plots across the site.

 At the quay, phase one repairs to the West Quay have been completed and the river berths have been dredged to between 7.5m and 9.1m deep.

 The Swans Centre for Innovation opened in July 2016 providing over 700m3 of office floor space plus meeting space targeting the offshore energy, subsea and marine sectors.
-It is now over 90 per cent let and is home to seven businesses including Bibby Offshore, GRDES Ltd and Titan Heavy Transport.
+It is home to seven businesses including Rever Offshore, Swan Hunter NE Ltd and ALE Heavylift.

 Swans was declared an Enterprise Zone (EZ) in 2014.
-The EZ designation provides both business rate reductions (for businesses on site by March 2018) as well as a simplified planning regime via the Swans Local Development Order (LDO).
-The LDO means that planning permission is not required for buildings that comply with conditions such as size and height in the LDO and are occupied by businesses in the oil and gas, offshore renewables and subsea sectors
+The EZ designation provides a simplified planning regime via the Swans Local Development Order (LDO).
+The LDO means that planning permission is not required for buildings that comply with conditions such as size and height in the LDO and are occupied by businesses in the oil and gas, offshore renewables and subsea sectors.

 What else do the plans involve?

-Survey and feasibility work is underway for schemes to complete demolition at the site, develop further phases of the Centre for Innovation and improve the quay infrastructure (Steel, East and West Quays).
+Survey and feasibility work is underway for schemes to complete demolition at the site and improve the quay infrastructure (Steel, East and West Quays).

 What are the benefits?